-Most jobs now involve the use of computers to do such things as enter data, display information, perform calculations, interrogate databases, word process documents etc. Many universities and other third level courses in the mathematical, scientific, engineering, economic, geographical, historical, medical etc. fields include computing modules and involve a high level of programming.
+Most jobs now involve the use of computers to do such things as enter data, display information, do calculations, interrogate databases, word-process documents etc. Many universities and other third level courses in the mathematical, scientific, engineering, economic, geographical, historical, medical etc. fields include computing modules.